The Gaskell Society

 Elizabeth wrote many vivid and warm hearted short stories and novellas, of which the finest is said to be Cousin Phillis (1863).
 Her other full-length novels were Cranford (1853) Ruth (1853) North and South (1855) Sylvia’s Lovers (1863) and finally Wives and Daughters (1866), which was never finished.

-Elizabeth’s grave in Knutsford
+Elizabeth's grave in Knutsford, Cheshire

 Elizabeth Gaskell died suddenly on 12 November 1865 at The Lawn, a house in Holybourne in Hampshire that she was secretly buying as a post-retirement surprise for her husband and family.
+She is buried at Brook Street Chapel, in Knutsford, Cheshire, where you can visit her grave.

 Wives and Daughters was being published in the Cornhill Magazine, a high quality literary periodical specialising in the serialisation of novels.
 It appeared posthumously in volume form in 1866.